342d Bombardment Squadron: Operations from Great Britain

+Squadron B-17F aircraft attacking enemy targets at Anzio in January 1944 (Note: Boeing B-17F-85-BO Flying Fortress, serial 42-30056 is in foreground.
+This plane was shot down on 2 July 1944 in an attack on an oil refinery in Hungary.
+Missing Air Crew Report 6338.)

 The haste with which the squadron had trained and deployed resulted in deficiencies in its training.
 Most pilots had not flown at high altitudes on oxygen; some gunners had never operated a turret, much less fired at a moving target.
 Crews had flown together for only a few weeks in training.
 The squadron's first weeks in England were devoted to intensive training, with numerous specialists attending Royal Air Force (RAF) schools to prepare for combat.
 The squadron flew its first mission on 17 August 1942, attacking a marshalling yard at Rouen, which was also the first mission flown by AAF heavy bombers stationed in Great Britain.
 Two days later, the squadron supported Operation Jubilee, the raid on Dieppe, by attacking Abbeville/Drucat Airfield.
 It attacked naval installations, airfields and industrial and transportation targets in France and the Low Countries.

 In September, the 97th Group and its squadrons were transferred to XII Bomber Command in the preparations for Operation Torch, the invasion of North Africa.
 However, VIII Bomber Command retained operational control of these units until they left England.
 The first AAF bomber groups to deploy to England had patterned their basing on that of the RAF Bomber Command, which typically had a wing with two bomber squadrons on a station.
 The 414th and 342nd Squadrons were at Grafton Underwood, while the 340th and 341st, along with 97th Group headquarters were at RAF Polebrook.
 In September, the AAF decided to follow its own organization and use larger bases that would accommodate an entire group, and the 414th and 342nd Squadrons joined the rest of the group at Polebrook.